 Several DC organizations also receive Ryan White funding directly from HRSA.
-In FY20, four organizations received a total of $2,217,815 in Ryan White Part C funding for early intervention services, and one received $129,261 in Part C funding for capacity building.
-Another agency received $352,885 in Ryan White Part D funds to serve women, infants, children, and youth.
+In fiscal 2020, four organizations received a total of $2,217,815 in Ryan White Part C funding for early intervention services, and one received $129,261 in Part C funding for capacity building.
+Another agency received $352,885 in Ryan White Part D funds to serve women, infants, children, and youths.

 Community-based organizations in DC received a total of $2,092,593 in direct CDC grants for HIV prevention.
 These funds included:

-The DC Office of the State Superintendent of Education received a total of $467,500 in FY20 for promoting adolescent health through school-based HIV/STD prevention and for school-based surveillance.
+The DC Office of the State Superintendent of Education received a total of $467,500 in fiscal 2020 for promoting adolescent health through school-based HIV/STD prevention and for school-based surveillance.

 DC receives HIV-focused support through several funding streams from the federal Substance Abuse and Mental Health Services Administration (SAMHSA).

 SAMHSA’s block grants to states include a set-aside for HIV-focused services in those states with prevalence over a certain threshold.
-In FY20, DC received $174,214in SAMHSA HIV set-aside funds; these were used for HIV testing and testing supplies.
+In fiscal 2020, DC received $174,214 in SAMHSA HIV set-aside funds; these were used for HIV testing and testing supplies.

-The U.S. Department of Housing and Urban Development (HUD) administers the Housing Opportunities for People With AIDS program (HOPWA), a housing assistance program for people living with HIV and their families.
-In FY19 (the most recent year for which full data is available), five DC agencies received a total of $7,394,435 in HOPWA funding to provide the following services:
+The US Department of Housing and Urban Development administers the Housing Opportunities for Persons With AIDS Program (HOPWA), a housing assistance program for people living with HIV and for their families.
+In fiscal 2019 (the most recent year for which full data is available), five DC agencies received a total of $7,394,435 in HOPWA funding to provide the following services:

-This funding included $716,350 from the Violence Against Women Act/HOPWA program, which addresses the housing needs of women living with HIV who are victims of domestic violence, sexual assault, dating violence, or stalking.
+This funding included $716,350 from the Violence Against Women Act/HOPWA Program, which addresses the housing needs of women living with HIV who have experienced domestic violence, sexual assault, dating violence, or stalking.

-DHCF also found that in FY17, $2,847,301 in expenditures was made for people living with HIV enrolled in the DC Alliance — a local health insurance program for people ineligible for Medicaid because of low income, and the DC Immigrant Children’s Program.
+DHCF also found that in fiscal 2017, $2,847,301 in expenditures was made for people living with HIV enrolled in the DC Healthcare Alliance — a local health insurance program for people ineligible for Medicaid — and the DC Immigrant Children’s Program.

-DC’s FY21 budget includes $4,164,000 in local funds for DC Health HIV programs, a figure that reflects local funds allocated minus TB- and STD-specific budget lines.
+DC’s fiscal 2021 budget includes $4,164,000 in local funds for DC Health HIV programs, a figure that reflects local funds allocated minus TB- and STD-specific budget lines.
 These funds reflect both agency support and $965,000 for services provided by agencies.

-DC also received $4 million in FY20 for HIV prevention and treatment as a component of the “federal payment” of congressional appropriations made to the District.
+DC also received $4 million in fiscal 2020 for HIV prevention and treatment as a component of the “federal payment” of congressional appropriations made to the District.

 DC has a long history of philanthropic, corporate, and individual giving to support HIV programs.
 DC Health has leveraged income from its Ryan White Part B program in the form of pharmaceutical rebates to support core HIV staffing and related expenses.
 DC Health budgeted $2.6 million for FY21.
 DC Health has also sought funding for innovative projects on HIV testing from corporate sources, including Gilead Sciences.